kcelik369/Project3_Team7/README.md

 - If you want to start hosting in Seattle (or generally), what factors correlate with success or positive host ratings?
 - Are hosts with many Airbnb listings significantly different from hosts with fewer listings?

-1. Our questions are limited to the ~2016 dataset;
-2. Given access to more cities' data, what might change or not?
-2. Given access to more recent Seattl data, what might change or not?

 efforts for ethical considerations made in the project Data ethics: maybe provide a boolean flag for devs to keep this data?